 I’m an entrepreneur, you’re an entrepreneur, we’re all entrepreneurs.
 We’re business leaders.
 We’re intuitive and fast-moving.
 We listen to our gut, and our gut is always right.
 We don’t need structure, meetings, badges, or metrics…that’s for the big guys.
 I’m a born business leader.
-I’m like the living, breathing, re-incarnation of Elon Musk on steroids.
+I’m like the living, breathing, reincarnation of Elon Musk on steroids… with a filter.

 So why do I need an “establishment” tool like the Net Promoter Score (NPS)?
 I mean, I don’t know what NPS is, but I’m sure I don’t need one of those silly thingamajigs.
 I have my finger on the pulse of the business, and we’re smokin’ hot!